Are you seeing the ‘Unable to establish secure connection error’ in WordPress?

 Now you need to remove the semicolon before the text to enable the extension.
 Don’t forget to save your php.ini file.

-Lastly, don’t forget to restart the Apache server for changes to take affect.
+Lastly, don’t forget to restart the Apache server for changes to take effect.

 You need to add Apache to your firewall’s allowed programs and allow both incoming and outgoing connections.

-You will need to restart Apache for changes to take effect.
+You will need to restart Apache for your changes to take effect.

 We hope this article helped you solve the WordPress secure connection error.
-You may also want to see our ultimate step by step WordPress security guide for beginners.
+You may also want to see our ultimate step-by-step WordPress security guide for beginners and our expert pick of the best Twitter plugins for WordPress.